Birmingham Slip and Fall Accidents Attorney

 More than 60 percent of nursing homes residents fall each year, and 67 percent of fall fatalities involve people 75 years of age or older.
 The National Institute on Aging reported that 30 percent of people over the age of 65 will sustain a fall every year, and 10 percent of these cases result in serious injuries.

-According to the NSFI, falls were the leading cause of emergency room visits, with more than 8 million or 21.3 percent.
-Slips and falls specifically accounted for more than 1 million visits, or 12 percent.
+According to the NFSI, falls were the leading cause of emergency room visits, with more than 8 million or 21.3 percent.
+Slip and falls specifically accounted for more than 1 million visits, or 12 percent.

 According to Industrial Safety & Occupational Health Markets 5th edition, 85 percent of workers’ compensation claims are attributed to employees slipping on slick floors.
 The National Safety Council (NSC) reported that employee slip and fall accidents are associated with approximately $70 billion in compensation and medical costs every year.